-Subjects in the trial were divided into three treatment arms, which received either dupilumab 300mg once a week, dupilumab 300mg every two weeks, or placebo.
-The study met its primary and secondary endpoints and dupilumab with TCS improved the overall disease severity at week 16 and 52 compared with placebo.
+The subjects in the trial were divided into three treatment teams, which received either dupilumab 300mg once a week, dupilumab 300mg every two weeks, or placebo.
+The study met its primary and secondary endpoints and showed that dupilumab with TCS improved the overall disease severity at weeks 16 and 52 compared with placebo.

-SOLO I and SOLO II were two identical Phase III trials conducted on 1,379 patients with moderate-to-severe atopic dermatitis to examine the drug’s efficacy and safety.
+SOLO I and SOLO II were two identical Phase III trials conducted on 1,379 patients with moderate-to-severe atopic dermatitis to examine their efficacy and safety.

-The subjects were divided into three treatment arms, receiving either dupilumab 300mg once a week, dupilumab 300mg every two weeks, or placebo for 16 weeks after an initial dupilumab dose of 600mg or placebo.
+The subjects were divided into three treatment teams, receiving either dupilumab 300mg once a week, dupilumab 300mg every two weeks, or placebo for 16 weeks after an initial dupilumab dose of either 600mg or placebo.

-In both trials, subjects who received dupilumab 300mg once a week and 300mg for every two weeks achieved clearing or near clearing of skin lesions, as well as EASI-75 at week 16 compared with the subjects who received the placebo.
+In both trials, the subjects who received dupilumab 300mg once a week and 300mg every two weeks achieved clearing or near clearing of skin lesions, as well as EASI-75 at week 16 compared to those who received placebo.

-The trials also demonstrated that treatment with dupilumab reduced disease severity and itching and improved both the quality of life and mental health of patients.
+The trials also demonstrated that treatment with dupilumab reduced disease severity and itching while also improving the quality of life and mental health of patients.